 Many early access games like Kingdoms Reborn have built themselves a reputation for being released just to earn a quick profit.
 I don’t get this impression at all with Kingdoms Reborn; you can tell the developer has worked hard for his achievements, boasting an already “very positive” review status on Steam.

 Kingdoms Reborn Map

-As I mentioned, you can start a single player or multiplayer game in Kingdoms Reborn.
+As I mentioned, you can start a single-player or multiplayer game in Kingdoms Reborn.
 Setting up a multiplayer game is very easy, offering a number of options for the type of game you want to play.

 If you choose to start a large map, you’re in for a nice surprise.
 The map is incredibly vast, offering plenty of space for numerous players to create their own settlements away from others.
-You can hover over the icons on the map to locate good spots for farming certain food or materials, such as grape, iron ore, etc.
+You can hover over the icons on the map to locate good spots for farming certain food or materials, such as grapes, iron ore, etc.

 When you start Kingdoms Reborn, I highly recommend choosing a starting location that offers plenty of foliage, trees, and a little stone if possible.
 Wood is one of the major resources in this game, and without it, you won’t be able to build your settlement up.

 Kingdoms Reborn Gameplay

 I can honestly say I haven’t had so much fun playing a game in a long time.
 Kingdoms Reborn is the kind of game that’s hard to pull away from.
 It’s so easy to find yourself lost in the challenges this game presents, where hours go by without even realizing it.

 When you start your map, you’ll need to place your town hall.
 Once you’ve done this, you’ll be presented with some cards to choose from.
 Cards come up in Kingdoms Reborn regularly, giving you the opportunity to purchase new or existing buildings like Pig Farms, Archery Barracks, Forester, and so on.